 Singapore National Stadium: £1 billion

 Finally, the Singapore National Stadium is another stadium that enters the £1 billion-plus category.
-Having opened back in 2014, this arena has gained a reputation as one of the most technologically advanced stadiums on the planet.
+Opened in 2014, the arena is one of the technologically advanced stadiums on the planet.
+It is fully dynamic.

-The stadium is fully dynamic.
-The seats can be moved around and adjusted based on the event and the expected spectator figures.
+The seats are movable.
 Additionally, the roof is fully retractable, and the dome exterior even has moving parts – does it get more futuristic than that?

 Tottenham Hotspur Stadium: £1 billion